elearning-x/certificat-ia/Part_1/1.6/p1_6_1_lab_inference_en.md

 ## Data Importation

 Import the data from eucalyptus into the pandas DataFrame `eucalypt`.
-Use `read_csv` from `numpy`.
+Use `read_csv` from `pandas`.
 In Fun Campus, the datasets are located in the directory `data/`.

 ```{code-cell} python